 Justification

 Proposals for major development, or other proposals with the potential to generate negative effects on the mental and physical health and wellbeing of communities, should provide an assessment of their potential impacts through the use of health impact assessments, as set out in the policy.
+For the purposes of the assessment process, a waste facility is considered "major" if it accepts more than 75,000 tonnes of non-hazardous waste or 100,000 tonnes of hazardous waste per year.
+Supporting information should be provided in accordance with guidance set out in Policy SWA4.

+Criterion 1 of the policy provides broad parameters on what forms of development will need to be assessed.
+Criterion 3 relates to those developments identified under criterion 1 and sets out what level of health assessment will be required.

 Such an assessment should address, where relevant, how the proposed development: